 Business Office: firstname.lastname@example.org or 903-782-0232

-Testing Center: To get contact numbers and testing hours available in Paris, Greenville or Sulphur Springs, click here.
+Testing Center (NOTE: NOT COVID TESTING, THIS IS ACADEMIC TESTING ONLY): To get contact numbers and testing hours available in Paris, Greenville or Sulphur Springs, click here.

 IT Help Desk (for assistance with MyPJC and Blackboard): email@example.com or 903-782-0496